marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 Start a game
 ------------

-The lecturer can select a new game by choosing it from the drop down list.
+The lecturer can select a new game by choosing it from the drop down list in the top left corner or by selecting in the overview mode.
 The drop down list shows all available games.
 A selected game can be started by pressing:

 .. image:: _static/Startblue.JPG
     :alt:  300px

 By pressing start, the lecturer initiates the first stage of the game.
 If a game consists of several stages, the start button for the next stage appears after pressing the start button for the first stage.

+.. warning:: By starting a new game, the currently running game is stopped.
+There can only be one running game at a time.

-If a game consists of several treatments and / or roles the participants will be placed into treatments / roles alternately.
-If the number of participants is not a multiple of the group size, the programme code FindPartnerDecision (see Elements) can be equipped with a random argument, so that no participants are excluded from the game.
+If a game consists of several treatments and / or roles the participants will be assigned into treatments / roles in the first stage.
+For more information on assignment of roles and treatments see `Develop`_.

+.. note:: If you have matching, the first stage should be opened long enough that all participants are matched.

 During the game
 ---------------